openoakland/woeip/.github/contributing.md

   # 2. Instead of forking the repo, create a feature branch with your initials and a description, e.g. ty/add-index
   git checkout -b ty/add-index

-  # 3. Build the docker services
+  # 3. Build and spin up the docker services
-  docker-compose build

-  # 4. Spin up the services
-  docker-compose up -d
+  docker-compose up -d --build

-  # 5. Add your changes
+  # 4. Add your changes

-  # 6. Run tests as described below
+  # 5. Run tests as described below

-  # 7. Create a pull request
+  # 6. Create a pull request
 ```

 ## Issues
 ---------------